siderolabs/talos/website/content/v1.14/reference/configuration/v1alpha1/config.md

 |`features` |<a href="#Config.machine.features">FeaturesConfig</a> |Features describe individual Talos features that can be switched on or off. <details><summary>Show example(s)</summary>{{< highlight yaml >}}
 features:
     diskQuotaSupport: true # Enable XFS project quota support for EPHEMERAL partition and user disks.

-    # # Configure Talos API access from Kubernetes pods.
-    # kubernetesTalosAPIAccess:
-    #     enabled: true # Enable Talos API access from Kubernetes pods.
-    #     # The list of Talos API roles which can be granted for access from Kubernetes pods.
-    #     allowedRoles:
-    #         - os:reader
-    #     # The list of Kubernetes namespaces Talos API access is available from.
-    #     allowedKubernetesNamespaces:
-    #         - kube-system
 {{< /highlight >}}</details> | |
 |`logging` |<a href="#Config.machine.logging">LoggingConfig</a> |Configures the logging system. <details><summary>Show example(s)</summary>{{< highlight yaml >}}
 logging: